Monday, February 1, 2021

 “Seeing thus, a well-taught noble disciple becomes disenchanted with material form, disenchanted with feeling, disenchanted with perception, disenchanted with formations, disenchanted with consciousness.

 “Being disenchanted, he becomes dispassionate.
 Through dispassion [his mind] is liberated.
 When it is liberated there comes the knowledge: ‘It is liberated.’
-He understands: ‘Birth is destroyed, the holy life has been lived, what had to be done has been done, there is no more coming to any state of being.’" (in Bhikkhu Bodhi, 2015, 891)
+He understands: ‘Birth is destroyed, the holy life has been lived, what had to be done has been done, there is no more coming to any state of being.’" (in Bhikkhu Bodhi 2015, 891)

 By combining this Buddhist insight that clinging to a self is what prevents awakening with the continental European focus on beauty as a result of disinterestedness and no-ego, Nishida brilliantly concluded that the experience of beauty is itself liberating because muga is the "essential element of beauty":

-"Only this muga (ecstacy, selflessness) is the essential element of beauty; when this is lacking, no matter what kind of pleasure you feel, it cannot give rise to the sense of beauty." (in Odin, 1987, 216)
+"Only this muga (ecstacy, selflessness) is the essential element of beauty; when this is lacking, no matter what kind of pleasure you feel, it cannot give rise to the sense of beauty." (in Odin 1987, 216)

 If aesthetic relishing actualizes non-self, this means that it is a moment of liberation.
 Engaging reality in an aesthetic state gives us a valuable referent for what life would be without duḥkha.
 This liberation does not consist of an anesthetic way of perceiving where the senses are deadened and all feelings numbed.
 It is a 'heightened' awareness in which phenomena appear vividly but with equanimity (Odin 2001, 174).
 The aesthetic attitude enacts the middle path between being and nothingness that the Mahāyāna followers equate with liberation.
 Nishida's younger colleague Nishitani articulated this middle path as "absolute nothingness" (zettai mu).
 It is the experience of emptiness that arises from neither being attached to "being" (u) nor being attached the nihilistic nothingness that rejects objects, which Nishitani called "relative nothingness" (sotaiteki mu).
-Absolute nothingness, or emptiness, is characterized by a total nonattachment that nonetheless "affirms things in their concrete particularity without clinging to either being or nonbeing, existence or nonexistence, form or emptiness, presence or absence" (Odin, 2001, 121).
+Absolute nothingness, or emptiness, is characterized by a total nonattachment that nonetheless "affirms things in their concrete particularity without clinging to either being or nonbeing, existence or nonexistence, form or emptiness, presence or absence" (Odin 2001, 121).
 For the Kyōto school of philosophers, moments of beauty were recognized as moments in which absolute nothingness could be actualized.
 Phenomena appear and are aesthetically relished–there is nothing that the mind does not connect with–yet the mind does not rise to meet these phenomena.
 Odin expresses how the subject that experiences beauty can, therefore, be said to be

-"released into the field of absolute nothingness as the boundless openness wherein emptiness is fullness and fullness is emptiness and all things presence just as they are in the beauty of suchness" (Odin, 2001, 121).
+"released into the field of absolute nothingness as the boundless openness wherein emptiness is fullness and fullness is emptiness and all things presence just as they are in the beauty of suchness" (Odin 2001, 121).

 Poetics of non-emotionality

-Although this positive view of aesthetic perception as being freed from gross emotionality might be theoretically true, we all know from listening experiences that some pieces of music more than others conjure up more affective reactions, more strong relishing likable sounds, more craving for pretty sonorities and so forth.
+Although this positive view of aesthetic perception as being freed from gross emotionality might be theoretically true, we all know from listening experiences that some pieces of music more than others conjure up more affective reactions, more strong relishing in likable sounds, more craving for pretty sonorities and so forth.
 Experiences such as these make us question the assumed aesthetic detachment and equanimity of experiences of art and beauty.
 From reading the accounts of Schopenhauer above, it seems as if aesthetic attunement is perceived by a mind that is thoroughly purified and cleansed so as to become a clear mirror in which the empty phenomenality is freely moving without causing any like, dislike, or attachment.
 While this might be the 'essence' of aesthetic relishing, far from most music will lead to an actualization of this kind of equanimity.
 Just as with conceptuality, we can say that there is a spectrum in music.
 While the idea of music as detached points to its ideal state, it does not always, nor by default, work that perfectly.
 Some pieces of music rely more than other pieces on prettiness and emotionally captivating, attractive sounds that the listeners' minds actually connect with in a mode of liking.
 The concession to musical attunement being able to host impurities does not mean that such aesthetic experiences are the same as 'ordinary' saṃsāric experience.
 Indeed, such aesthetic experiences might still be closer to the nirvāṇic mode than the saṃsāric mode of being.

 In Korai fūteishō, Fujiwara no Shunzei tried to come around the insight that art can be 'impure' by quoting the Tendai statement that kleśas are nothing other than awakening (bonnō soku bodai, 煩悩即菩提), but this is to me an unsatisfactory way of dealing with it since it deals with the problem from the ultimate perspective of a Buddha rather than the praxis of humans.
 From the conventional perspective, the kleśās are not intrinsic to the Buddha Nature but are adventitious and something that obscures thusness.
 From a practitioner's perspective, it, therefore, makes sense to try to minimize the emotional reactivity of liking what we hear.
 In what follows, I will explore primarily different aesthetic qualities and factors of 'non-emotionality' that can be employed in music to decrease its emotionality.